gitlabhq/gitlab-runner/docs/install/kubernetes.md

 ## Prerequisites

-- Your GitLab Server's API is reachable from the cluster.
+- Your GitLab server's API is reachable from the cluster.
 - Kubernetes 1.4+ with Beta APIs enabled.
 - The `kubectl` CLI installed locally and authenticated for the cluster.
 - The [Helm client](https://helm.sh/docs/using_helm/#installing-the-helm-client) installed locally on your machine.